AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/apply-create-metrics.md

    When a single column is selected, the following options are available:

    * [!UICONTROL **Mean**]: Creates a new column that shows the mean value in the set of dimension elements for the column.
-This uses the [Mean](/help/components/c-calcmetrics/cm-reference/cm-functions.md#mean) function.
+The column values use the [Mean](/help/components/c-calcmetrics/cm-reference/cm-functions.md#mean) function.

    * [!UICONTROL **Median**]: Creates a new column that shows the median value in the set of dimension elements for the column.
-This uses the [Median](/help/components/c-calcmetrics/cm-reference/cm-functions.md#median) function.
+The column values use the [Median](/help/components/c-calcmetrics/cm-reference/cm-functions.md#median) function.

    * [!UICONTROL **Column max**]: Creates a new column that shows the largest value in the set of dimension elements for the column.
-This uses the [Column Maximum](/help/components/c-calcmetrics/cm-reference/cm-functions.md#column-maximum) function.
+The column values use the [Column Maximum](/help/components/c-calcmetrics/cm-reference/cm-functions.md#column-maximum) function.

    * [!UICONTROL **Column min**]: Creates a new column that shows the smallest value in the set of dimension elements for the column.
-This uses the [Column Minimum](/help/components/c-calcmetrics/cm-reference/cm-functions.md#column-minimum) function.
+The column values use the [Column Minimum](/help/components/c-calcmetrics/cm-reference/cm-functions.md#column-minimum) function.

    * [!UICONTROL **Column sum**]: Creates a new column that adds all numeric values for a metric within a column (across the elements of a dimension).
-This uses the [Column Sum](/help/components/c-calcmetrics/cm-reference/cm-functions.md#column-sum) function.
+The column values use the [Column Sum](/help/components/c-calcmetrics/cm-reference/cm-functions.md#column-sum) function.

    When two columns are selected, the following options are available: